 Payable to: Clean Water Fund (tax ID 52-1043444) | P.O.
 Box 188 | Mt.
 Clemens, MI 48046

 Remember, your gift must be paid directly from your IRA account to Clean Water Fund to qualify.
+Gifts to Clean Water Action will not qualify!
 Be sure to consult your tax or financial advisor for details specific to your individual situation.
-Read our blog on IRA giving to learn more or download this page to print at home and share.
+Read our blog on IRA giving to learn more or download our IRA giving fact sheet here.

 More about IRA Donations